 And for the final comparison?

-Let's see Hutson's 11-year career compared to Jerry Rice's 20 seasons, when adjusted for relative to eras.
+Let's see Hutson's 11-year career compared to Jerry Rice's 20 seasons, when adjusted for eras.

-Despite a nine-year disadvantage in career length, Hutson managed to outscore Rice by 28 touchdowns, despite playing in the football equivalent of the Dead Ball Era.
+Despite a nine-year disadvantage in career length, Hutson's adjusted stats manage to outscore Rice by 28 touchdowns.

 Rice caught about 400 more passes for 4000 more yards, which, if distributed among those extra nine seasons, is equal to 49 catches for 501 yards per season.
 Those are the numbers of a solid number three receiver.